AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Upload Medias/Overview.md

     You can manage uploaded media files such as source video files, transcoded stream files, and image files in ApsaraVideo VOD.
 You can manage media resources by using one of the following methods:

     -   Manage media resources in the ApsaraVideo VOD console.
 For more information, see [Media management](/intl.en-US/User Guide/Media library/Manage media assets.md).
     -   Call media management API operations.
-For more information, see the "Media management" section in [List of operations by function](/intl.en-US/API Reference/API overview.md).
+For more information, see the "Media management" section in [List of operations by function](/intl.en-US/API Reference/List of operations by function.md).
     **Note:** For more information about media management, see [Overview](/intl.en-US/Developer Guide/Media asset management/Overview.md) \(this topic describes how to query, search for, and update information about media resources\), [Download media files](/intl.en-US/Developer Guide/Media asset management/Download media files.md), and [Delete media files](/intl.en-US/Developer Guide/Media asset management/Delete media files.md).

 -   **Playback**

     When a video is uploaded, it is not immediately ready for playback.
 ApsaraVideo VOD needs to confirm that the video has been received.
 You can determine whether the video is ready for playback based on `event notifications`.

     -   For a video \(or audio\) that does not need to be transcoded, you can play it after you receive the [FileUploadComplete](/intl.en-US/Developer Guide/Event notification/Events/FileUploadComplete.md) event notification.
-You can call the [GetPlayInfo](/intl.en-US/API Reference/Video playback/GetPlayInfo.md) operation to obtain the playback URL.
+You can call the [GetPlayInfo](/intl.en-US/API Reference/Audio and video playback/GetPlayInfo.md) operation to obtain the playback URL.
     -   For a transcoded video, you can play it after you receive the [StreamTranscodeComplete](/intl.en-US/Developer Guide/Event notification/Events/StreamTranscodeComplete.md) event notification.
 To ensure that streams in all definitions can be obtained, we recommend that you play the video after you receive the [TranscodeComplete](/intl.en-US/Developer Guide/Event notification/Events/TranscodeComplete.md) event notification.
     You can also use the No Transcoding template to upload videos so that they are not transcoded.
-After you receive the [FileUploadComplete](/intl.en-US/Developer Guide/Event notification/Events/FileUploadComplete.md) event notification, you can call the [SubmitTranscodeJobs](/intl.en-US/API Reference/Media processing/Initiate Process/SubmitTranscodeJobs.md), [SubmitSnapshotJob](/intl.en-US/API Reference/Media processing/Initiate Process/SubmitSnapshotJob.md), or [SubmitAIMediaAuditJob]() operation to process the uploaded videos.
+After you receive the [FileUploadComplete](/intl.en-US/Developer Guide/Event notification/Events/FileUploadComplete.md) event notification, you can call the [SubmitTranscodeJobs](/intl.en-US/API Reference/Media processing/Process initiation/SubmitTranscodeJobs.md), or [SubmitSnapshotJob](/intl.en-US/API Reference/Media processing/Process initiation/SubmitSnapshotJob.md) operation to process the uploaded videos.